muksiddheswar/Reinforcement-Learning-Ensemble/review/review.md

 This is a professionally written report where the authors reproduced the results of their selected paper and also added a relevant extension to their work.
 As minor remark, we want to note that is would have been better to move the explanation about risk curves to the methods part as it is rather a method than a result.
+Also a more elaborate definition of "wait and see".
 Very nice figures.
 All questions that were asked in the introduction were answered and most of them were explained clearly.

 # 6) whether the conclusion is sufficient
 # 8) whether you believe things are missing in the discussion.